Time-optimal synchronisation to self-sustained oscillations under bounded control: Introduction

-Generally, self-sustained oscillations are only achieved in the infinite time limit, appearing as stable limit cycles in the phase space of the system~\cite{he_determination_2003}.
-Both from a theoretical and a practical point of view, it is relevant to look into the synchronisation of the system to its limit cycle in a finite time, by applying an external force.
-This is a problem that has only very recently been addressed, specifically for the van der Pol oscillator when arbitrarily large values of the force are possible.
-Using ideas imported from the field of shortcuts, first developed for quantum systems~\cite{guery-odelin_shortcuts_2019} and later transposed to classical systems, both with deterministic and stochastic dynamics~\cite{guery-odelin_driving_2023}, non-optimal connections~\cite{impens_shortcut_2023} and protocols minimising the energetic cost~\cite{rios-monje_optimal_2024} have been analysed.
-Interestingly, the latter protocol involves Dirac-delta peaks of the force at the initial and final times~\cite{rios-monje_optimal_2024}, similarly to the situation found in stochastic thermodynamics for underdamped systems~\cite{gomez-marin_optimal_2008,baldovin_optimal_2024}.
+The field of shortcuts, first developed for quantum systems~\cite{guery-odelin_shortcuts_2019} and later transposed to classical systems, both with deterministic and stochastic dynamics~\cite{guery-odelin_driving_2023}, aims to engineer protocols that accelerate the connection between given initial and target states.
+Very recently, this idea has been employed to investigate synchronisation to a limit cycle in a finite time by applying an external force: first, devising non-optimal connections~\cite{impens_shortcut_2023}; later, protocols minimising the energetic cost~\cite{rios-monje_optimal_2024}.
+Minimum work connections involve Dirac-delta peaks of the force at the initial and final times~\cite{rios-monje_optimal_2024}, similarly to the situation found in stochastic thermodynamics for underdamped systems~\cite{gomez-marin_optimal_2008,faure_active_2025,baldovin_optimal_2025}, when arbitrarily large values of the driving force are possible.

 In any actual physical system, the applied driving $F(t)$ force is bounded---in the simplest scenario, by the non-holonomic constraint $|F(t)|<K$.
-Aside from limiting the practical applicability of protocols with impulsive forces, like those in Refs.~\cite{gomez-marin_optimal_2008,rios-monje_optimal_2024}, the force bounds entail a minimum time is expected to emerge for the protocol.
-Driving the system as fast as possible to its long-time state is especially relevant in the limit of small dissipation, in which the natural relaxation time becomes very long.
+Aside from limiting the practical applicability of protocols with impulsive forces, like those in Refs.~\cite{gomez-marin_optimal_2008,rios-monje_optimal_2024}, the force bound entails that a minimum time is expected to emerge for the protocol.
+Driving the system as fast as possible to its long-time state is especially relevant for small dissipation, since the natural relaxation time becomes very long.